okyksl/CHEERS-challenge/index.md

       immap_sector_name_to_id.json
       Terms of Use.txt

-The primary data for the challenge is available in the `sentences_<split>_en.csv` files, containing the information of sentences of the document.
+The primary data for the challenge is available in the `sentences_<split>_en.csv` files.
 Each of these files contain the following columns:

-- `doc_id`: The identifier of the document, from which the sentence is extracted.
+- `doc_id`: The identifier of the document, from which the sentences are extracted.
-- `sentence_id`: The identifier of the sentence.
-Combined with the corresponding `doc_id`, `sentence_id` and `doc_id` form a unique id for each sentence.
+- `sentence_id`: Sentence identifier.
+The Combination of `doc_id` and `sentence_id` forms a unique id for each sentence.
 - `sentence_text`: Text of the sentence.
-- `is_relevant`: Determines whether the sentence is relevant (1) or not (0) to the information need of the analyst.
+- `is_relevant` (not available in `sentences_test_en.csv`): Determines whether the sentence is relevant (`1`) or non-relevant (`0`) according to the need of the analyst.
-- `sector_ids`: A list of sector ids, to which this sentence belongs to.
-If the sentence is not assigned to any sector, the list is empty.
-Note that a sentence maybe relevant (`is_relevant=1`) but have an empty `sector_ids` list.
-However a non-relevant sentence (`is_relevant=0`) always has an empty `sector_ids` list.
+- `sector_ids` (not available in `sentences_test_en.csv`): The list of sector ids.
+If the sentence is not assigned to any sector, the list is empty (`[]`).
+Note that a relevant sentence (`is_relevant=1`) might have an empty `sector_ids`, as no information about the sector of the sentence is provided.
+A non-relevant sentence (`is_relevant=0`) has always no information about `sector_ids=[]`.

-As mentioned above, each sentence is classified by data analysts as relevant or irrelevant (`0` or `1` in the `is_relevant` column).
-If a sentence is marked as relevant (i.e. `is_relevant` column is `1`) the `sector_ids` column *may* contain a list of sector ids that this sentence belongs to.
-Otherwise, the `sector_ids` column is an empty list.
-The label columns (`is_relevant` and `sector_ids`) are provided only for the train and validation splits of the data.
+In addition to sentences, the `documents_<split>_en.csv` files provide the full text of the original documents, from which the sentences are extracted.
+Participant are free to use these original documents as any sort of additional data.
+The document files have the following columns:

+- `doc_id`: The unique identifier of the document.
+- `doc_text`: The full text content of the document.
+- `doc_url`: URL of the document.
+- `project_name`: The name of the project.
+Current projects are IMMAP/DFS Syria, Bangladesh, Nigeria, Burkina Faso, RDC, and Colombia.
+- `country_code`: The country related to the content of the document.
+SYR for Syria, BGD for Bangladesh, NGA for Nigeria, BFA Burkina Faso, COD for RDC, and COL for Colombia.

 The corresponding name of each sector is available in `immap_sector_name_to_id.json`.

-In addition, in the `documents_<split>_en.csv` files, we provide the text of the original documents, from which the sentences are extracted.
-Participant are free to use these original documents for any type of training they want.
-The document files have the following columns:

-- `project_name`: We have six projects in this dataset.
-They are: IMMAP/DFS Syria, Bangladesh, Nigeria, Burkina Faso, RDC, and Colombia.
-- `country_code`: SYR for Syria, BGD for Bangladesh, NGA for Nigeria, BFA Burkina Faso, COD for RDC, and COL for Colombia.
-- `doc_id`: A unique identifier for each document.
-- `doc_text`: The textual content documents.
-- `doc_url`: A url of source documents.

-All documents and sentences in this round are in English.
+All provided documents and sentences in this round are in English.

 ### Task

 As mentioned before, this task consists of two consecutive steps:
-- First, predicting whether a sentence is relevant, namely the `is_relevant` value, and ...
+- First, predicting whether a sentence is relevant (`is_relevant` target), and ...
-- Then, for any sentence *predicted as relevant* (i.e. predicted `is_relevant=1`), output *one* `sector_id` value.
+- Second, for any sentence that is predicted as relevant, predicting one sector (`sector_id` target).

-Please consider that in the provided data `sector_ids` can be more than one (a multi-class multi-label setting).
-However, in this round, we explicitly limit the prediction of sectors to one class (a multi-class single-label setting).
-In fact, the users are free to exploit the one or multiple sector(s) of a sentence for training, but at inference time, only one sector should be provided.
+Please consider that in the provided data, the `sector_ids` column can provide more than one value.
+However, we explicitly limit the prediction of sectors to **one class**.
+In fact, the users are free to exploit one or multiple sector(s) of the sentences during training, while at inference time, only one sector should be provided.
+The exact format of the run file is explained in the following.

 ### Run File Format
-The run (output) file format must be in the CSV format and have the following columns: `doc_id` and `sentence_id` of each sentence in the validation/test set; `0` or `1` prediction value for the `is_relevant` column; `sector_id` column is one predicted sector label if the predicted `is_relevant` is `1`, and otherwise `sector_id` is set to `-1`.
-For example, if the value of `sector_ids` of some sentence is `[1, 7]`, a possible run file could look like this:
+The run (output) file format is in CSV format and have the following columns:
+- `doc_id` and `sentence_id`: indicating together the identifier of each sentence
+- `is_relevant`: the `0` or `1` prediction value for sentence relevance
+- `sector_id`: the predicted sector label if the predicted `is_relevant` is `1`, and `-1` otherwise.

+For example, if the value of `sector_ids` of some sentences could be between `1` to `7`, a possible run file can look like:

     doc_id, sentence_id, is_relevant, sector_id
     0, 0, 0, -1